braedynl/CSE231-020-SS20/assets/templates/readme_temp.md

 Website: https://github.com/braedynl

-I sadly don't have an office or office hours since I'm a measly and pitiful ULA.
+I sadly don't have an office or office hours because I'm a pitiful ULA.
 I do, however, meet with students on a regular basis.
 Send me an email requesting a time and means of communication (in-person, Microsoft Teams, Discord, etc.), and I'll get back to you as soon as I can.
 You can go to the website link I have posted to check for my availability.

 I will occasionally host "help rooms" of my own when I feel it to be necessary.
 This is dependent on how well the section is doing as a whole, however.

 Contact **me** with questions regarding most grades.
 I am the one that grades your labs and projects, not the professors.
-Chapter exercises and exam grades are based solely on the test cases (exams are conducted through Mimir if course is online), I play no role in grading them.
+Chapter exercises and exam grades are based solely on the test cases (exams are conducted through Mimir if not in-person), I usually play no role in grading these assignments.

 ## Exam Information

-There will be two midterms and a final examination during the semester, and will constitute 45% of your total course grade.
-You will be allowed one sheet of notes (8.5x11 inches) both sides, but no electronic devices.
+There will be three exams over the course of the semester.
+In total, they constitute 45% of your overall course grade, where the percentage of each exam grows as the semester goes on.
+For each, you are allowed to have a single 8.5x11 inch sheet of notes, but no electronic devices.
 Non-native English speakers may bring a paper dictionary.

-If there are no in-person meetings, students will take exams remotely.
-We require a camera (e.g. phone camera).
-The camera should be positioned such that you, your desk, and your entire screen is in view.
+For no in-person meeting arrangements, we require a camera (e.g. phone camera) positioned such that you, your desk, and your computer screen is in view.
-- Exam 1: :exam1_details:
+- Exam 1 (10%): :exam1_details:
-- Exam 2: :exam2_details:
+- Exam 2 (15%): :exam2_details:
-- Exam 3: :exam3_details:
+- Exam 3 (20%): :exam3_details:

-All issues related to the final examination will follow the policies and schedule of the University.
+All issues related to the final exam will follow the policies and schedule of the University.

 ## General Tips